 Implicit biases are automatic patterns of thought or feeling.
-Notably, these patterns may not be transparent to us, and it may be difficult for us to detect and control when they are operating in our minds or influencing our judgements and behaviours.
+Notably, these patterns may not be transparent to us, and it may be difficult for us to detect and control when they are operating in our minds or influencing our judgments and behaviors.
 Those which have occupied the attention of philosophers typically involve attaching some negative property or stereotypic trait to membership of a social group.
 For example, indirect measures have indicated that men are more strongly associated with leadership and women more strongly associated with nurturing and supporting roles (AAUW report 2016).
 Other studies have found that white people are more strongly associated with intellectual features and black people more strongly associated with physical traits (Amodio & Devine 2006).
 Other measures have focused on the problematic biases we might have towards people on the basis of religion, age, disability, sexuality (see Jost et al 2009 for an overview of research on implicit biases).
 Crucially, individuals who sincerely profess egalitarian values and beliefs may display negative associations on these indirect measures.
 Whilst the mere presence of such biases is troubling, their potential to influence action is particularly relevant to concerns about discrimination.
-Various studies indicate that behaviour may be influenced by implicit bias.
+Various studies indicate that behavior may be influenced by implicit bias.
 Consider first a study on hiring selections by Dovidio & Gaertner (2000).
 These studies indicated that individuals were more likely to make hiring recommendations in the case of moderately good white candidates than moderately good black candidates.
 (In cases where the candidates were obviously stellar or unqualified, the decisions tracked quality of application rather than race).
 The moderately good candidates had exactly the same credentials, but differed only with respect to the race indicated on their application materials (cued with racially stereotyped names).
 Accordingly, the differential recommendations appear to be race-based discrimination, and involve a pattern of treatment that would - does - significantly disadvantage black individuals.
 Yet individuals who made such discriminatory recommendations may not have been aware that they were discriminating, and indeed may avow anti-racist norms of fair treatment when asked to report on their explicit or endorsed beliefs and values.

 Second, consider the now well known 'shooter bias' tests (Glaser et al 2006, Correll et al 2007).
 In these studies, individuals participate in a simulation task whereby they are shown images of males in different postures holding a range of objects.
 In some cases the object is a weapon (gun); in other cases, it is not (mobile phone).
 Some of the images are of black males, others of white males.
 Participants in the simulation are instructed to 'shoot' at only those individuals who are armed.
 Results indicate that the participants more likely (and faster) to shoot black males with weapons than white males with weapons, and more likely to make the error of shooting an unarmed black male.
-It is clear how such biases and discriminatory behaviour could have gravely disadvantaging effects for black individuals.
+It is clear how such biases and discriminatory behavior could have gravely disadvantaging effects for black individuals.

 Cases such as these – where individuals are discriminating based on race – may not fit our usual understanding of discrimination: the discriminatory treatment may be unintentional.
-Indeed, that she is engaging in unequal treatment may be something of which the discriminator is unaware; and, were she cognisant of it, would disavow.
+Indeed, that she is engaging in unequal treatment may be something of which the discriminator is unaware; and, were she cognizant of it, would disavow.
 Nonetheless, I take it as uncontroversial that such patterns of race-based differential treatment, that are obviously disadvantageous, do count as discrimination, and should be captured by an analysis of the notion.
 However, the conditions we set out above need refinement if they are able to do so.
-Let us consider the first three conditions for group discrimination set out in section 1:
+Let us consider the first three conditions for group discrimination set out in section 2: